EliseWindbloom/Convert-BackyardAI-card-to-TavernAI-png-json/README.md

 ## Setup Python (outputs a TavernAI PNG file and TavernAI JSON file)

-1) Download and install Python
+1) Download and install Python. then run this command on command line to install pillow `pip install "Pillow>=10.1.0"`
 2) Make or load a character in BackyardAI, then go to the Home area -> click on the 3 vertical dots next to the card you want -> click on "Export To PNG" like [this](https://files.catbox.moe/i7zusw.png)
 3) Download this repository by clicking on Code -> Download zip, then extract on your pc.
 4) Drag-n-Drop your BackyardAI(Faraday) png to **"_BackyardAI_To_TavernAI (drag & drop backyardAI png here).bat"** to convert to TarvernAI json and TarvernAI png character card.